 The Family Educational Rights and Privacy Act of 1974, as amended, sets forth requirements regarding the privacy of student records.
 FERPA governs the disclosure of education records maintained by an educational institution and access to these records.
 In accordance with FERPA, Aquinas College students have the right to review the accuracy of information and request amendment to the information kept in their cumulative file by the Registrar upon written request.
-Students wishing to waive FERPA rights to allow information sharing with designated individuals should complete the "Authorization to Disclose Personal Information (FERPA Release Form)" available from the Registrar and on the Aquinas College website.
+Students wishing to waive FERPA rights to allow information sharing with designated individuals should complete the "Authorization to Disclose Personal Information (FERPA Release form)" available in the Office of the Registrar and on the Aquinas College website.
+Additional information regarding FERPA regulations is available in the Aquinas College Student Handbook and on the Aquinas College website.